Fab2bprog/Radinus/README.md

 - Language memorization
 - Addition in the transaction entry of a debit/credit drop-down menu when entering amounts.
 - Bug correction in bank file visualization

-Radinus version 0.5.2
-- English available

-Radinus version 0.5.1
-- Optimization and cleanup of the code regarding element deletions

-Radinus version 0.5
-- Migration from WINDEV 24 to WINDEV 28.
-- Change of user license: adoption of the MIT license.
-- Various code optimizations with improvements to the software's ergonomics.
-- Redesign of certain windows with graphical improvements
-- Bug fixes particularly in the entry of operations.
-- Optimization of IBAN validation for WINDEV 28.

-Radinus version 0.4.1
-- Login timestamp with password and password change

-Radinus version 0.4
-- Optimization of the entry of bank details
-- Ability to enter a password to be able to use the software